 Cook the pasta according to the package directions.
 Be sure to reserve 1/3 cup of the pasta cooking water before draining.
 Drain and rinse the pasta under cool water.
 Place in the serving bowl and toss with the sesame oil.
 Set aside.

 While the noodles cook, prepare the sauce.
 Start with a clean, empty blender.
 Turn the blender on and carefully drop the garlic and ginger onto the blades.
 Process until finely chopped.
-Add the sunflower butter, soy sauce, and sugar, vinegar, and red pepper flakes.
+Add the sunflower butter, soy sauce, sugar, vinegar, and red pepper flakes.
 Process until well blended.
 Pour in the hot pasta cooking water and process until smooth.

 Pour the sauce over the noodles.
 Slice the chicken and add to the noodles.
 Add the cucumbers and scallions and toss until everything is well coated with the sauce.
 Top with the chopped cilantro.